2020 Request for Proposal for Calendar Year 2021

 Like most states, Hawaii is attempting to build, over a period of many years, a universal preschool system for all four-year-olds.
 This voluntary program is now located in the Department of Education (EOEL) and complements the many excellent private preschool providers across the state.
 Neither Pre-School Open Doors, nor the DOE will cover three-year-old pre-school students.
 It is estimated that about 15% of preschool students are three years of age at the point they start instruction.

-All applications for tuition assistance are due in the office of the Samuel N. and Mary Castle Foundation no later than Monday, September 4, 2019.
-Trustees will consider all requests for up to $10,000 at our December meeting and awards will be made by the end of December 2019.
+All applications for tuition assistance are due in the office of the Samuel N. and Mary Castle Foundation no later than Friday, September 4, 2020.
+Trustees will consider all requests for up to $10,000-$15,000 at our December meeting and awards will be made by the end of December 2020 for the calendar year 2021.

 Click the tabs below for detailed application and reporting procedures.